5 Savvy Money-Saving Moves When You're Living Paycheck to Paycheck

 When you are struggling to make ends meet, saving can seem an impossible goal.
-Even if you're living paycheck to paycheck, there are ways to save and have some money left over at the end of the week.
-Here are 5 money saving tips that will leave you with a few extra dollars in your pocket.
+Even on the barest of budgets, there are ways to keep your money in your pocket longer.

 Shop at your local $1 dollar store.

 Dollar stores can be a goldmine of bargains for everyday items.
 Sandwich bags, paper towels, trash bags, toiletries, and even groceries can be purchased for only $1 a piece.
 You’ll just have to skip the brand name items…you don’t need to stock your shelves with expensive stuff when the cheaper version will do just fine.
 Many of your cleaning products as well as hundreds of other everyday items can be purchased at dollar stores for a fraction of what you’d pay in a grocery or drug store.

 When grocery shopping, take advantage of coupons and specials.
 Cut, download to your smartphone, or print out all the coupons you can use and organize them so they’re easy to find.
 Try these online coupon sites:

 - https://www.RetailMeNot.com (mostly discounts and special deals for tons of websites)